slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Put all the meat in the barbecue."
 -- Jorge Jesus (soccer coach)*

-> *"Get others to do the work for you, but always take the credit."
+> *"Get others to do the work for you, but always take the credit." (...)
-’Keep your hands clean."
+"Keep your hands clean."
--- Robert Greene (7th and 26th laws of power)*
+-- Robert Greene*

 When nothing else works, surrender.
 Only use anger and go all in if you can see the end already.